Great-Sun-Group/credex-core/docs/develop/dev_env_setup.md

   docker-compose logs
   ```
 - Ensure all required environment variables are set correctly in your `.env` file.
-- For Codespaces issues, check Codespaces logs and environment variables in Codespaces secrets.
+- For Codespaces or devcontainer issues, check the "Remote" output panel in VS Code for logs and error messages.
+- If you encounter issues with the devcontainer, try rebuilding it using the command palette (F1) and selecting "Remote-Containers: Rebuild Container".

 ## Security Considerations

 - Never commit sensitive information (passwords, API keys, etc.) to the repository.
 - Use `.env` files for local development, ensuring they are listed in `.gitignore`.
-- Be cautious about which ports are publicly accessible in Codespaces.
+- Be cautious about which ports are publicly accessible in Codespaces or devcontainers.

 ## Continuous Improvement